Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 ## Step 1: Configure Apple Tap to Pay

-[Request a special entitlement](https://developer.apple.com/contact/request/tap-to-pay-on-iphone) from Apple to enable Tap To Pay.
+[Request an entitlement](https://developer.apple.com/contact/request/tap-to-pay-on-iphone) from Apple to enable Tap To Pay.
 Select Fiserv as the Payment Service Provider _(PSP)_.
 ​
 Follow the [instructions](https://developer.apple.com/documentation/proximityreader/setting-up-the-entitlement-for-tap-to-pay-on-iphone) to add the entitlement to your app's profile.